 HCOS Face-to-Face Protocols

 HCOS protocols for face to face programming are formulated in alignment with HCOS Mission Vision and Values and in conjunction with guidance received from the Ministry of Education K-12 Educational Recovery Plan.
-Below are the general protocols that will be in place as we transition back to face to face learning this fall and promote safe and caring learning environments for all.
+Below are the general protocols that will be in place as we transition back to face to face learning this fall and promote a safe and caring learning environments for all.

 Note: Nuances may vary per event, learning activity and region; the Coordinator will communicate information and protocols as applicable in that setting.